 The BONNEY WATSON Difference

-The convenience of an all-in-one location with funeral home, reception center, crematory and cemetery is a significant feature that differentiates Washington Memorial from other cemeteries.
+The convenience of an all-in-one location with a funeral home, reception center, crematory, and cemetery is a significant feature that differentiates Washington Memorial from other cemeteries.

 Washington Memorial cemetery offers a full range of above-ground and below-ground burial options.
 We also feature several columbariums, mausoleums, and several niche and memorial gardens, along with designated veterans sections.